Electromagnetic fields in ultra-peripheral relativistic heavy-ion collisions: Results and discussions

-{\em Results and discussions.} Figure~\ref{upcEMsimu} shows the simulated results.
-The $\Psi^{east}_{n}$ and $\Psi^{west}_{n}$ are the first order harmonic plane~\cite{Poskanzer:1998yz} constructed by the neutrons emitted from the two nuclei (east-going and west-going, respectively).
-They are calculated using the sum of the $q$ vector~\cite{Poskanzer:1998yz} of the neutrons from two of the nuclei individually.
-The $\Psi^{east}_{n}$ is rotated by $\pi$ following the experimental conversion.
-As discussed in the previous section, the Lorentz force and Coulomb repulsion in such UPCs are lager enough to impact the momentum distribution of the emitted neutrons.
-The red line in Fig.~\ref{upcEMsimu} is a cos$(\phi)$ fit to the simulation, which shows that there are strong repelling forces back-to-back to the two colliding nuclei.
-Due to the fluctuation of the electromagnetic fields, which have both $x$ and $y$ components, high order cos$(n\phi)$ modulation may also exist.
-The dashed line shows a fit including the cos$(2\phi)$ modulation, which describes the distribution better.
-This result also demonstrates the sensitivity to the impact parameter direction or the electromagnetic field direction, which would be useful to study the spin, polarization and related physics in UPCs in the future~\cite{Xiao:2020ddm,Hagiwara:2020juc,Xing:2020hwh,Zha:2020cst}, as the photons are linearly polarized~\cite{STAR:2019wlg}.
+Figure~\ref{upcEMsimu} presents the simulation results.
+The $\Psi^\text{east}_{n}$ and $\Psi^\text{west}_{n}$ are the first order harmonic planes~\cite{Poskanzer:1998yz} constructed by the neutrons emitted from the two nuclei (east and west indicate the two nuclei going opposite directions) in $\sqrt{s_{NN}}$ = 200 GeV Au + Au UPCs.
+They are calculated using the sum of the momentum vectors ($q$ vector)~\cite{Poskanzer:1998yz} of neutrons from each nucleus. $\Psi^{east}_{n}$ is rotated by $\pi$ following the experimental conversion.
+As mentioned in the previous section, the Lorentz force and Coulomb repulsion in such UPCs are sufficiently large to affect the momentum distribution of the emitted neutrons.
+The red line in Fig.~\ref{upcEMsimu} is a cos$(\phi)$ fit to the simulation, which shows that strong repulsive forces act in opposite directions to the two colliding nuclei.
+Owing to the fluctuation of electromagnetic fields that possess both $x$ and $y$ components, higher-order cos$(n\phi)$ modulations may also be present.
+The dashed line represents a fit that includes the cos$(2\phi)$-modulation, which better describes the distribution.
+Our calculation also demonstrates the sensitivity to the impact parameter direction or the electromagnetic field direction, which could be utilized to study spin-polarization-related physics in UPCs in the future~\cite{Xiao:2020ddm,Xing:2020hwh,Zhang:2020onw,Wu:2022exl}, as the photons are linearly polarized~\cite{STAR:2019wlg}.
+This may provide insights into the chiral and spin-related effects in relativistic hadronic heavy-ion collisions, such as CME, hyperon spin polarization, and vector meson spin alignment~\cite{Liang:2004ph,STAR:2017ckg,Wang:2023fvy,Chen:2023hnb}.